A

 I helped to host a clergy luncheon after Dobson's presentation.
 We were

 swamped with pastors!
 We planned for 72 and over 150 came.
-Alan
+Alan Keyes

 spoke to that group, along with Judge Moore.
 It ended with a strategy